Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 Substitutions & Variations

-You can substitute Shaoxing wine with white wine or other cooking wine.
-If you prefer to omit that, it will not affect the overall flavor.
-Shaoxing wine helps eliminate pork odor, if any.
+No Shaoxing wine? – You can substitute Shaoxing wine with dry white wine or other cooking wine.
+If you prefer to omit it, the flavor of this pork jerky recipe will still turn out delicious.
+The wine mainly helps reduce any pork odor and adds a subtle depth.

 Step by step process photos of marinating the ground pork.

 STEP 1.
+Make the pork mixture.
 In a bowl, combine the ground pork with sugar, cooking wine, oyster sauce, fish sauce, soy sauce, honey, sesame oil, and coconut oil (Image 1).
 Season with salt and pepper.
-If you’d like that classic Bak Kwa red hue, add a few drops of red food coloring—this is totally optional (Image 2).
-Mix everything well with a spatula until the mixture is smooth and evenly combined (Image 3).
-Transfer the mixture onto a sheet of parchment paper (Image 4).
+For the classic bak kwa red color, add a few drops of red food coloring, if using (Image 2).
+Mix well with a spatula until the pork mixture looks smooth, sticky, and evenly combined (Image 3).
+Transfer it onto a sheet of parchment paper (Image 4).

 Step by step process photos of shaping the pork jerky with parchment paper and brushing with honey.

 STEP 2.
-Fold another sheet of parchment paper over the meat mixture to cover it completely (Image 5).
-Use a rolling pin to roll it out evenly to about 2–3 mm thick (Image 6).
-Gently peel off the top layer of parchment paper and brush the surface with honey (Image 7).
-Smooth out the meat mixture again if needed to ensure even texture.
-Trim the parchment edges for a neat rectangle (Image 8), then bake in a preheated oven at 392°F (200°C) for 10 minutes.
+Roll and bake the pork jerky.
+Place another sheet of parchment paper over the pork mixture (Image 5).
+Use a rolling pin to roll it evenly to about 2–3 mm thick (Image 6).
+Gently peel off the top parchment paper and brush the surface with honey (Image 7).
+Smooth the surface if needed, then trim the parchment edges for a neat rectangle (Image 8).
+Bake in a preheated oven at 392°F (200°C) for 10 minutes.

 Step by step process photos of brushing the honey on the other side of the pork jerky.

 STEP 3.
-After baking on one side, remove from the oven and carefully flip the meat to the other side (Images 9, 10).
-Brush the second side with honey, then return to the oven and bake again for 10 minutes until slightly charred and glossy.
-Once both sides are baked, brush with another thin layer of honey while still warm for extra shine (Image 11).
-Cut into your desired shapes or squares (Image 12) and enjoy your homemade pork jerky!
+Flip, glaze, and finish.
+Remove the pork jerky from the oven and carefully flip it over (Images 9, 10).
+Brush the second side with honey, then bake again for 10 minutes, or until slightly charred, glossy, and caramelized.
+While still warm, brush with another thin layer of honey for extra shine (Image 11).
+Cut into squares or your desired shapes (Image 12), then enjoy your homemade bak kwa.

 Pro Tips

-• For that signature rosy red look, add a small drop of red food coloring.
-Totally optional, but it gives the jerky that classic Bak Kwa flair—especially if you’re making it for festive occasions.
+• Adjust the color (optional) – For that classic red bak kwa look, add a small drop of red food coloring.
+It’s completely optional, but perfect if you’re making it for festive occasions like Chinese New Year.

 Bak Kwa is incredibly versatile—it’s delicious on its own as snack, but also pairs beautifully with a festive Chinese-style spread.